310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% endbubble %}

 {% bubble Subaru %}
-Hey, hey Sari~ If you don’t plan on drinking that, then give it to me!
+Hey, hey Sally~ If you don’t plan on drinking that, then give it to me!
 I'm feeling really thirsty from the heat! ♪
 {% endbubble %}

 {% bubble Mao %}